SpiderPig107/ireland-ldes-battery-simulation/README.md

 A quantitative System Dynamics simulation investigating how EirGrid's proposed Long-Duration Energy Storage (LDES) procurement mechanism influences private battery investment, wholesale price cannibalisation, renewable curtailment, and public policy costs in Ireland.

-Developed as a Master's thesis for the **MSc in Transition, Innovation and Sustainability Environments (TISE)** (Erasmus Mundus Scholar).
+Developed as a Master's thesis for the **MSc in Transition, Innovation and Sustainability Environments (TISE)**.

 ---